shreyasminocha/shreyasminocha.me/content/blog/recursion-what-why-how.md

 type = "post"
 date = "2017-04-12T20:31:13+05:30"
 title = "Recursion: what, why and how" description = "This post introduces recursion and attempts to give the reader an intuition of why it works.
-Through examples and exercises, it aims to prepare the reader for coming up with solutions to common recursion questions."
+Through examples and exercises, it aims to make the reader familiar with the structure of recursive programs"

 +++